hamzaiftkhar/7-Segment-Display-Circuit/README.md

 5..
 Bread board
 6..
 Jumper wires

-here full detailed report is added here where you will get clreat circuit diagram and how our project is working.
+here full detailed report is added here where you will get clear circuit diagram and how our project is working.